kevindekemele/kevindekemele.github.io/_publications/2022-4-15_periodicly.md

 TMD by deriving the slow invariant manifolds (SIMs) in transient 1:1 resonance.
 The SIMs are curves that relate the vibration amplitudes of the primary system and the NES, and serve as an easy and computationally efficient tool to analyze performance.
-The research in this paper will prove that the newly proposed NES can be both robust regarding energy and frequency uncertainty,
+The research in this paper will prove that the newly proposed NES can be both robust regarding energy and frequency uncertainty, by considering the novel periodically extended stiffness characteristic.